 Days 1-3: Tbilisi

-The most logical first stop on any itinerary through Georgia is in the capital city of Tbilisi.
+The most logical first stop on any itinerary through this beautiful country is in the capital city of Georgia, Tbilisi.
 A metropolis known to charm all of those who care to explore it, this hip capital has a tonne of great things to do and can easily keep visitors occupied for a number of days.

 However, for your 7 days in Georgia itinerary, we recommend spending three days in Tbilisi.
-This will give you a solid amount of time to be able to explore all of the main sites in Tbilisi and maybe take an easy day trip to nearby Mtskheta or to Stalin’s birthplace of Gori.
+This will give you a solid amount of time to be able to explore all of the main sites in Tbilisi and maybe take an easy day trip to nearby Mtskheta, which was the former capital of Georgia, or to Stalin’s birthplace of Gori and nearby Uplistsikhe.

 Where to Stay in Tbilisi

 Tbilisi is fast becoming an incredibly popular destination in Europe and because of that, there are a lot of options for accommodation.
 If you’re wondering where to stay in Tbilisi, check out these suggestions:

 Marco Polo Hostel — A high-rated hostel located just off Rustaveli Avenue, this is a great option for budget and solo travellers looking to meet others.
 They have both private and dorm rooms available and good common areas available to mingle with other travellers.
 Click here to see their latest prices